This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 Both allowances are taxable.
 The bereavement payment is not.

-Bereavement Allowance varies in amount depending on your age when your partner died.
-As of April 2013, the rates are £31.79 per week if you are age 45 up to £105.95 per week if you are between 55 and pension age.
+Bereavement Allowance varies in amount depending on your age when your partner died, and your partner's National Insurance contribution.
+The rates are £33.36 per week if you are age 45 up to £111.20 per week if you are between 55 and pension age.

 You may get help with funeral costs if a partner, close relative, close friend or a child dies.
 You have to be on a low income and get certain benefits or tax credits.
 If the deceased person has any money or other financial assets (such as a house), you will have to pay the money back out of that when the estate is settled.
 There is more information about help with funeral costs and how to claim on the Government website.